arminwrobel/hiring-challenges/fullstack-engineer/README.md

 We understand your time is precious and would not want you to spend more than **3 to 5 hours** on this over the span of **1 week** max.

-Please use a **JVM language**, preferably Java for your backend service.
-Feel free to use any framework, like Spring for example.
-Now for the frontend, please use JavaScript (Vanilla JS, React, ...).
+Please use C# for your backend service.
+Feel free to use any framework or library.
+Now for the frontend, please use JavaScript (Vanilla JS, React, AngularJS ...).
 We want you to provide a responsive implementation.
-Keep in mind that Doodle is used worldwide and has to work on commonly used browsers.
+The solution has to work on commonly used browsers.

 # What we expect
 It is OK if the challenge is not completed.
 Try to **prioritize** it by what you think is more important.
-Tell us what motivated your technology choices, how you tackled the task, what you would do differently were you given more time, what you would differently a second time around, etc.
+Tell us what motivated your technology choices, how you tackled the task, what you would do differently were you given more time, what you would do differently a second time around, etc.

 Here are some pointers for you of things we will be looking for: